jamesge/approx_flops/README.md

-# Approximate Flops
+# Approximate Flops/Communications

-A script to calculate flops approximately (mainly coming from matmul).
+A script to calculate flops/comms approximately.

-You can code the forward computation with FakeTensor and computed flops will be printed, like this
+You can code the forward computation with FakeTensor and computed flops/comms will be printed, like this

 ```
 register_variable("B", 1)